Bulk metrics

 Closing remarks

-• There are a few metrics where we dont fill missing values in the bulk response (even though we do do that in the regular metric), this is intentional as otherwise the bulk response size for these few metrics would become excessively large with majority of datapoints representing filled missing values.
+• There are a few metrics where missing values are not filled in the bulk response (even though the regular metric does apply a fill), this is intentional as otherwise the bulk response size for these few metrics would become excessively large with a majority of datapoints representing filled missing values.